Tiberriver256/azure-devops-node-api/docs/api-reference/integration-patterns/README.md

 5. **Authentication Scopes**: Ensure your authentication token has all necessary scopes for the APIs you're integrating
 6. **Idempotent Operations**: Design integrations to be safely retryable in case of failures

-## Related Resources
+## See Also

-- [Work Item Tracking API](../work-item-tracking/README.md) - Documentation for Work Item Tracking API
+- [Work Item Tracking API Documentation](../work-item-tracking/README.md) - Documentation for Work Item Tracking API
-- [Git API](../git-api/README.md) - Documentation for Git API
+- [Git API Documentation](../git-api/README.md) - Documentation for Git API
-- [Build API](../build-api/README.md) - Documentation for Build API
+- [Build API Documentation](../build-api/README.md) - Documentation for Build API
 - [API Priority Matrix](../priority-matrix/README.md) - Understand the most important APIs and their use cases
+- [WebApi Core Documentation](../webapi-core/README.md) - Essential information about the WebApi class